-The aim of this design proposal is to convert a brownfield block in Detroit into a sustainable and productive live-work community by putting in place a new construction and economic system based on the reuse of materials from the abandoned and deconstructed fabrics of the city including those that once existed on the site.
+The aim of this design proposal is to convert a brownfield block in the Beltline Industrial District of Detroit into a sustainable and productive community.
+It implements a new construction and economic system based on the recovery of a wealth of materials from the abandoned and deconstructed fabrics of the city and this once-thriving industrial precinct.
 The project includes the construction of housing, workspaces, parking areas, community gardens and orchards.
-To reduce fossil fuel energy consumption, the buildings are integrated with green technologies (solar and battery systems and geothermal HVAC) while rain collectors enable the reuse of water for on-site food production.
+To reduce fossil fuel energy consumption, the buildings are integrated with green technologies (solar and battery systems and geothermal HVAC) while rain collectors enable the re-use of water for on-site food production.
 Collaboration with local partners for the (re)construction of Bellevue Block will create new green jobs and make people of the community main actors of this transformation process.

 As a Main category prize winner in the regional Holcim Awards 2020, (Re)constructed Block in Michigan, USA automatically qualified as a finalist in the Global Holcim Awards 2021.

 This project aims to transform an abandoned historic industrial site into a vital live-work environment.
 Local recycled materials will be used.
 The old warehouse is being adapted to house exhibitions, vocational training, and shared offices.
 Recycled materials are incorporated.
 Old shipping containers are being adapted to create offices on the site.
 “We want to demonstrate the value of natural resources and how to use things that were left behind as the factories came down,” tells prizewinner Diane Van Buren Zachary, of Zachary and Associates, Detroit, USA.
 The jury applauded the principled objective of restoring a sense of community through meticulous upcycling of its assets.
 The reuse of existing materials from dismantled buildings makes the project very respectful of the environment and economically sustainable.Read more »